-The first-line treatment for my cancer is Carboplatin and Taxol which is administered intravenously in one day over 6 hours every 3 weeks.
-The other first- line treatment is Ifosfamide and Taxol which is delivered in-patient over 3-4 days every three weeks.
+The first-line treatment for my cancer is carboplatin and paclitaxel (Taxol) which is administered intravenously in one day over 6 hours every 3 weeks.
+The other first-line treatment is ifosfamide and Taxol which is delivered inpatient over 3-4 days every three weeks.
 Ifosfamide is pretty rough on the system.
 Research shows that the outcome between the two therapies tends to be the same.
 Every physician except UPMC recommended Carboplatin and Taxol.
 So that is what we decided to start with.
 Three cycles of Carboplatin and Taxol and repeat CT scans.
 If the tumor shrinks, then off to surgery.
 I was certain it would work.
 First treatment was on May 5, 2015.

 You lose your hair with Taxol.
 I thought I was prepared with wigs, hats and scarves.
 Everyone was so supportive, but wigs are hot and itchy, and scarves and hats are the tell-tale sign of chemotherapy.
 I found out about chemo caps many months later.
 Too late for me.
 Once the hair is gone, it’s gone.
 It has to grow back.

 I was rescanned at MDA on July 12, 2015.
 Dr. Nick reported that there were lesions on my liver and lung.
 The Carbo/Taxol did not work.
 Dr. Nick wanted to biopsy the lung and liver lesions to see if I might be a candidate for a clinical trial.
-Regardless, I would start on the regimen of Ifosfamide and Mesna.
-MDA delivered this treatment out-patient unlike the other facilities.
+Regardless, I would start on the regimen of ifosfamide and Mesna (to reduce side effects of ifos on the bladder).
+MDA delivered this treatment as an outpatient unlike the other facilities.
 After 3 treatments, I would be scanned again.
 I was less certain of success this time.

 Finally, some good news came from the biopsy.
 The lung lesion was an inflammatory nodule and not metastatic disease.
 So Happy!
 The liver lesion was carcinosarcoma and was sent off to a lab called Foundation Health in Boston to be genetically profiled.
 That would take about 4 weeks and tell us if I had any targetable genetic mutations.
 This is the new direction in cancer care — harnessing the power of the immune system to attack mutations that cause disease.
 If standard protocols fall short of a cure, clinical trials are next.
 I would continue with standard therapy while waiting for the Foundation Health report.

 The next scan was in August 2015.
 I was totally prepared for bad news and was so happy when Dr. Nick reported stable disease.
 Dr. Nick gives no false hope, so I knew that this was great news.
 So Happy!
 Continue on with standard therapy until it stops working.
 Scans every few months to keep a close eye on the monster.
 It’s good the Ifosfamide was working because the Foundation Health report came back.
-While there were some targetable mutations, I was ineligible for any current clinical trials.
-The next scan was in October 2015, and again showed stable disease.
+While there were some targetable mutations, the mutations were not associated with any current clinical trials.
+The next scan was in October 2015 and again showed stable disease.
 I felt great, and my hair was starting to grow back.
 Ifosfamide does not cause hair loss.
 Yeah!